robbevp/glitchtip-flake/README.md

 A flake to easily deploy [glitchtip](https://glitchtip.com) on nixos.

 > [!WARNING]
-> I am currently not using this anymore - so this is currently not getting any maintenance
+> I am currently not using this anymore - so this project is not getting any maintenance

 ## How to use